-I am a professional illustrator with a career spanning almost three decades.
+I am a professional illustrator with a career spanning three decades.
 In my capacity as an Approved Artist for the Walt Disney Company, I have illustrated many books and periodicals as well as providing artwork for consumer products and various style-guides.
 My other freelance work has also embraced comic strips, character design, logos and even corporate ID.

 I provide the complete service, from Concept/Layout through Pencils and Inks to Colour.
 I am proficient in both traditional and digital media, though I work mostly digitally now.